Water quality in our monitored rivers and streams

 What's being done?

-Environment Canterbury works with the community to help ensure we have clean and plentiful fresh water now and for generations to come – but the impact of human activity will take many years to repair.
+Environment Canterbury is working with the community to ensure we have clean and plentiful freshwater now and for generations to come – but the impact of human activity will take many years to repair.
 People from across our region are working together to protect and improve our water resources.

-- reduce contaminant loads that cause poor freshwater quality (nitrogen, phosphorus, sediment, and microbes such as Escherichia coli (E. coli).
+- Reduce contaminants that impact freshwater quality (nitrogen, phosphorus, sediment, and microbes such as Escherichia coli (E. coli).

 How we are tracking?